bengland2/pbench/agent/bench-scripts/pbench-fio.md

     testdriver# mypdsh -f 128 'mkfs -t xfs /dev/vdb && mkdir -p /mnt/fio && mount -t xfs -o noatime /dev/vdb /mnt/fio && mkdir /mnt/fio/files'

-Then you construct a fio job file for your initial sequential write test, and this will also create the files for the subsequent tests.
+Then you construct a fio job file for your initial sequential tests, and this will also create the files for the subsequent tests.  certain parameters have to be specified with the string `$@` because pbench-fio wants to fill them in.
 It might look something like this:

 `[global]
-# size of each FIO file
+# size of each FIO file (in MB)
-size=95g
+size=$@
 # do not use gettimeofday, much too expensive for KVM guests
 clocksource=clock_gettime
 # give fio workers some time to get launched on remote hosts
 startdelay=5
 # files accessed by fio are in this directory
-directory=/mnt/fio/files
+directory=$@
 # write fio latency logs in /var/tmp with "fio" prefix
 write_lat_log=/var/tmp/fio
 # write a record to latency log once per second